matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 - Reflection : is a way to invoke methods of objects on the fly (at run-time)
 - Reflection is slow and complicated
     - A method call via reflection may take 10 x longer than usual
-- The implementation details of how an object of database type is instantiated in Abstract Factory, is completly hidden and decoupled from the user.
+- The implementation details of how an object of database type is instantiated in Abstract Factory, is completely hidden and decoupled from the user
-- Use abstract factory to create families of related classes.
+- Use abstract factory to create families of related classes

 ### Who are the Factory and the Abstract Factory pattern related?

-- The Factory Pattern is a way to create any one of bunch of classes that implement the same interface, while the abstract factory pattern is a way to create groups of related classes that implements different interfaces.
+- The Factory Pattern is a way to create any one of bunch of classes that implement the same interface, while the abstract factory pattern is a way to create groups of related classes that implements different interfaces
 - Abstract factory objects create entire families of classes, Factory objects create a single family of classes

 ***